ebi-gene-expression-group/cell-types-analysis/README.md

 get_tool_performance_table.R\
           --input-dir <path to directory with standardised tab-separated output files from analysed methods>\
           --ref-file <path to tab-delimited file with reference cell type labels>\
-          --num-cores <number of cores to run the process on>\
+          --exclustions <path to yaml file with unlabelled cells or excluded terms>\ --num-cores <number of cores to run the process on>\
           --ontology-graph <path to the Cell Ontology graph object>\
           --lab-cl-mapping <path to label - CL terms dictionary in .rds format>\